luofanlf/luofanlf.github.io/_pages/cv.md

 Education
 ======
-* G.D. in System Analysis , National University Of Singaoire ,2026
+* GDip in System Analysis , National University Of Singaoire ,2026
 * B.S. in Software Engineering , ZheJiang University Of Technology , 2025

 Work experience